DENSHIN

 The mouthfeel is light and smooth, enveloping the tongue, followed by the classic Ippongi crisp finish and capped off by a refreshing sensation on the palate.

-For food pairing, you must try it with fried foods.
-This sake develops a particularly rounded mouthfeel when warmed, which makes it even better with oily dishes as it rounds off their flavors.
-It also melds beautifully with oily fish dishes, such as yellowtail or fatty tuna.
+For food pairing, you must try it with deep-fried foods.
+When warmed, this sake develops an exceptionally rounded mouthfeel, making it even better with oily dishes as it rounds off both flavors.
+It also melds beautifully with oily fish dishes like yellowtail or fatty tuna.

 Traditional alcohol adding method